30 dead dogs found in freezer at ‘horrible’ Ohio animal rescue, owner arrested

 MIDDLETOWN, Ohio (WCMH) — Deputies have arrested an Ohio woman after finding animals at her dog rescue in “the most horrible conditions ever seen,” according to the Butler County Sheriff’s Office.

-On Wednesday, 60-year-old Ronda Murphy was arrested on three charges, including two misdemeanor counts and one felony count of cruelty to a companion animal.
+Ronda Murphy, 60, was arrested Wednesday on three charges, including two misdemeanor counts and one felony count of cruelty to a companion animal.
 The sheriff’s office said as the investigation continues, more charges could be filed.

 Deputy dog wardens seized 90 living dogs and at least 30 dead dogs found on two properties owned by Murphy.
 The sheriff’s office said she had operated an animal rescue branded as Helping Hands for Furry Paws.